 city-wide, networked service which connects

 most residential areas with most popular destinations.
-Likewise, the San Jose has the opportunity to create a
+Likewise, San Jose has the opportunity to create a

-that serves many square miles between the Berryessa BART station, Caltrain, and the airport.
+that serves roughly 50 square miles between the Berryessa BART station, Caltrain, and the airport.

 You Can Help